 In addition to helping you to extend your lease, our solicitors are also highly experienced in dealing with the following two related issues:

-- Leasehold Enfranchisement – leaseholders have the right to come together and buy the freehold to their block of flats.
+- Freehold Enfranchisement – leaseholders have the right to come together and buy the freehold to their block of flats.

 - Right to Manage Companies – you may be entitled to force your landlord to transfer to you and some, or all, of your fellow leaseholders the right to manage your own block.
 With a history of bad block management, this can sometimes save considerable amounts of money